olivierphi/Node-DBI/README.md

 To run tests manual DB configuration is required first.

-Currently MySQL is expected to be available on localhost with user, pass and DB all set to "test".
+MySQL is expected to be available on localhost with user, pass and DB all set to "test".

 E.g. this should work: